-- This is a personal decision based on your needs and budget.
-While some clients prefer working alongside their Organizers, others just need direction and an action plan to get them going.
+- This is a personal decision based on your worrking style, your needs and your budget.
+While some clients prefer working alongside their organizers, others just need direction and an action plan to get them started.

 7. I am a very private person.
 Will my sessions with an Organizer be confidential?

 - NAPO-NY Organizers are aware of the high level of trust placed in them by their clients.
 They should never do or say anything to breach that trust.
 Integrity, honesty, and confidentiality are guiding principles of the NAPO-NY Code of Ethics.